odahoda/noisicaa/README.md

 ------------

 This project is currenly only designed to run on Linux desktops.
-No effort has yet been made to make it run on anything else than the latest Ubuntu release (16.04 at the time of writing).
+No effort has yet been made to make it run on anything else than Ubuntu 16.04 and 17.10 (which are the distributions used for development).

 Getting Started
 ---------------

 These instructions are not targetted at end users.
+There are not prebuilt binary packages, which you could just install, so you have to build from source.
 It is assumed that you're moderately experienced with software development on Linux.

 First grab the latest source code: